 18th Century Jackets Sewing Pattern by JP Ryan

 This group of jackets uses one basic body with front, sleeve, cuff, skirt and length variations.
 Each view is composed of different pieces, and pieces may be combined to create other styles.
 The dates given on each view are approximate, based on elements found in extant examples.View A is cut with a long skirt, center front closure, and sleeves with winged cuffs, suitable for the 1750's.
 View B has a long full skirt, open front, stomacher and cuffed sleeves, as was worn in the 1760's.
 View C has a short full skirt, open front, stomacher, and curved sleeves, appropriate for the 1770's.
 View D has a short skirt with pointed back, open front, stomacher and curved sleeves appropriate for the late 1770's to early 1780's.

 This original design is made to be worn over stays, and will not flatter a 21st century figure.

 The elements of this original pattern have been derived from extant garments in the collections of Snowshill Manor, The Colonial Williamsburg Foundation, the Kyoto Costume Institute, and a private collector.
 A pointed back may also be seen in Description des Arts et Metiers, L’Art de la Couturiere, Fig. 14, M. Garsault, Paris, 1769.

 Two sizes per pattern - please choose correct bust size group.
 Please see back cover photo for sizing chart, fabric and notion requirements.

-** Size 18/20 of this item is currently out of stock.
+** Sizes 06/08, 10/12, 14/16 and 18/20 of this item are currently out of stock.
 I hope to have more soon.
 I do sincerely apologize.
 To be notified when this item is back in stock, please enter your email address below, and click on Submit.